Vatis-Tech/asr-client-js/README.md

 ```

+#### Notes

+So, the `data` can be final frame - i.e. the backend has fully finalized the transcript for those words and the time intervals (start and end time).
+Or can be partial frame - i.e. the backend has not fully finalized the transcript for those words and the time intervals, and it will most likely change until it is overlapped by a final frame.

 ### `onCommandData`

 This is a **Function** on which you will receive from the back-end the transcript chunks for speciffic commands.